 More than 100,000

 patients were tested in the two weeks following the test's launch in July

-The test will become available in Canada in the summer
+2015.
+The test became available in Canada in the summer

 of 2015, and in Europe and other international markets in January

 SDMA: How to Run

 The SDMA test can simply be run as part of a standard

 blood chemistry blood test from IDEXX.
 If you are in the USA and your vet

 uses IDEXX for blood chemistry panels, the SDMA test should be provided